siongui/siongui/README.rst

   and small space requirement.
 Used in paligo_ project.
 - godom_: Frontend library for DOM manipulation in Go, compiled to JavaScript via GopherJS_.
 Used in paligo_ project.
-- goef_: Embed file in Go code.
+- goef_: Embed files in Go code.
 Used to build offline SPA websites in paligo_ project.
 - instago_: Download/access photos, videos, stories, story highlights, following
   and followers of Instagram.
+- igdlcrx_: Chrome extension to download Instagram posts and stories, written in Go_.

 .. _Go: https://golang.org/
 .. _paligo: https://github.com/siongui/paligo